The Hidden Garden

 Research & Development

-We began R&D for A Hidden Garden (first working title ‘Guerilla Gardening’) in July 2021 with workshops in schools.
-In partnership with the charity Grow to School, the workshops helped us to understand more about what children know and feel about gardening, growing, and the themes we are exploring.
-They are co-authors in our story, helping us build a tale based on their ideas and experiences.
+We began R&D for The Hidden Garden (first working title ‘Guerilla Gardening’) in July 2021 with workshops in schools.
+We worked with Trees for Cities through their Edible Playgrounds initiative in the first phase of development and then with charity Grow to School to run the Community Growing Day at the end of the second R&D. The workshops helped us to understand more about what children know and feel about gardening, growing, and the themes we were exploring.
+They were co-authors in our story, helping us build a tale based on their ideas and experiences.

-The production design will combine urban living and nature with a balcony garden at the centre of the story.
-The garden will expand into the audience during the performance allowing them to get involved.
-They will laugh, imagine, and join in with the storytelling, and at the same time be inspired about how they can help the environment or make sure everyone they live near has enough to eat.
+The production design combined urban living and nature with a garden created on waste land at the centre of the story.
+The audience laughed and imagined, and at the same time were inspired about how they can help the environment and make sure everyone they live near has enough to eat.

-We will tour A Hidden Garden to small-scale studios and non-traditional spaces in spring 2024.
+The Hidden Garden toured to small-scale studios and non-traditional spaces in summer and autumn 2024.

 Watch the film from the R&D planting, performance and story sharing day at Co-op Academy Princeville in Bradford in June 2022